 Lawsuits, in Federal or State courts or before administrative agencies, challenge other State renewable energy laws or approvals of specific renewable projects.
 Some of these lawsuits make similar challenges using the dormant Commerce Clause.
 A second line of attack is that States’ energy policies impermissibly intrude on exclusive Federal authority over wholesale electricity markets.
 Under the Constitution’s Supremacy Clause, Federal law can preempt State action.

 No proceeding has yet resulted in a court or administrative agency striking down a renewable energy law as unconstitutional.
-However, litigation is ongoing in several proceedings.
-In the 8th Circuit, Minnesota is asking the court to overturn a lower court decision that struck down a law aimed at reducing greenhouse gas emissions from the State’s electricity consumption.
-In the 10th Circuit, Colorado defended its Renewable Energy Standard.
-Challengers are asking the Supreme Court to review the decision, arguing that the law is unconstitutional under the dormant Commerce Clause.
-In the 2nd Circuit, Connecticut defended the design of an RFP for renewable energy from a Supremacy Clause challenge.
-Meanwhile, the 3rd and 4th Circuits affirmed district court decisions that struck down State incentives for new gas-fired generation.
-The Supreme Court is slated to review the 4th Circuits decision in 2016.
+However, the 8th Circuit affirmed a lower court decision that struck down a law aimed at reducing greenhouse gas emissions from the Minnesota’s electricity consumption.
+And in 2016 the Supreme Court held that Maryland’s incentive program for new gas-fired generation was preempted by the Federal Power Act.
+Meanwhile, the Second and Seventh Circuits upheld Illinois and New York policies that reward nuclear plants for their carbon-free energy.
+In doing so, both courts read the Supreme Court’s decision narrowly, freeing states to enact policies that reward favored resources despite effects on federally regulated wholesale markets.
 Decisions in these and other cases summarized on this site will influence lower courts and administrative agencies deciding cases about the Constitutional limits of State authority to deploy renewable energy.